bipni/snippets/bashscripts/README.md

 ## Set Title

-- set-title.sh scripts allow to set the title of the terminal.
+- set-title.sh script allows to set the title of the terminal.

 ```bash
 set-title title_name